graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 This work was done as part of [KEP #5295](https://kep.k8s.io/5295) led by SIG CLI.

-### Configurable tolerance for Horizontal Pod Autoscalers
+### Configurable tolerance for HorizontalPodAutoscalers

 The Horizontal Pod Autoscaler (HPA) has historically relied on a fixed, global 10% tolerance for scaling actions.
 A drawback of this hardcoded value was that workloads requiring high sensitivity, such as those needing to scale on a 5% load increase, were often blocked from scaling, while others might oscillate unnecessarily.